Tasmania's Visitor Economy

 More visitors spending in our communities stimulates the creation of new businesses, they sustain existing businesses, create jobs and population growth, and they support cultural endeavours, the arts and creative industries.

 T21 – The Tasmanian Visitor Economy Strategy brings this together by acknowledging that there are many reasons to visit Tasmania and there are many individuals, businesses and organisations - not just tourism and hospitality agencies and businesses - involved in attracting visitors.

 Our brand must be fostered, promoted, leveraged and protected through strategic investment, creative marketing, events and partnerships across industry sectors.

-T21 – The Tasmanian Visitor Economy Strategy brings industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
+T21 – The Tasmanian Visitor Economy Strategy directed industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
 We commit to developing these competitive strengths through targeted government and private sector support to encourage further investment and innovation.